Ashu-hub/All-About-MicroServices/MicroServicesNCloudInterviewQuestions.md

 	Pros:
 		* Improved falut tolerance- Larger application can remian mostly unaffected by the failure of single module.
 		* Ease of Understanding -With added simpicity, developer can have better understandibilty of the funtionality.
-		* Eliminate Technolofy lock in- MS provide flexibilty to use different technology stack in different services.
+		* Eliminate Technology lock in- MS provide flexibilty to use different technology stack in different services.
 		* Smaller and faster development- smallar and disintegreated codebase = quicker development
 		* Scalability- Since your application is small you can scale it seperately, whenever needed.